prototypefund/Digital_Bargeld-docs/api-mint.rst

 .. http:POST:: /admin/add/outgoing

-  Notify mint about the completion of an outgoing transaction satisfying a /deposit request.
-In the future, this will allow merchants to obtain details about the /deposit requests they send to the mint.
+  Notify exchange about the completion of an outgoing transaction satisfying a /deposit request.
+In the future, this will allow merchants to obtain details about the /deposit requests they send to the exchange.

   .. note::